microsoft/ignite-learning-paths-training/README.md

 To know more about about to contribute to this project please refer to the [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing](CONTRIBUTING.md) page.

-## Become a Trained Presenter

-You don't need anything to present this content, it's all there to be used.
-However, by becoming a _Trained Presenter_ the scalable content team will recognize you as well. _Trained Presenter_ see their contact information (name, picture, website) in the bottom of each session.

-To become a _Trained Presenter_, contact [scalablecontent@microsoft.com](mailto:scalablecontent@microsoft.com).
-In your email please include:

-- Complete name:
-- The code of this presentation: \<Session Code (ex:APPS10)\>
-- Link to an unlisted YouTube video of you presenting around 10 minutes of the content for this specific session.

 ## Legal Notices

 Microsoft and any contributors grant you a license to the Microsoft documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), see the [LICENSE](LICENSE) file, and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT), see the [LICENSE-CODE](LICENSE-CODE)